Bernard Tomic: 2018: Rankings downfall, reality television stint and fourth ATP title

 Following his ranking slide, Tomic entered the qualifying tournament at the Australian Open as the 29th seed.
 He advanced to the final round before losing to unheralded Italian Lorenzo Sonego.
 This marked the first time since 2008 that Tomic had failed to appear in the main draw of the Australian Open.
-Following his loss in qualifying, Tomic entered reality television show I'm a Celebrity...Get Me Out of Here.
-Tomic quit the competition after three days, proclaiming a desire to return to tennis as the primary reason.
-After this, Tomic was awarded a wildcard into the 2018 Istanbul Open where he served for the match against 6th seed Viktor Troicki in the first round, however, he went on to lose the match.
+Following his loss in qualifying, Tomic entered reality television show I'm a Celebrity...Get Me Out of Here!
+Tomic quit the competition after three days, proclaiming a desire to return to tennis as the primary reason, in turn having one of the shortest times on the show globally.
+After this, Tomic was awarded a wildcard into the 2018 Istanbul Open where he served for the match against sixth seed Viktor Troicki in the first round; however, he went on to lose the match.
 Tomic's hiatus coupled with poor results blew his ranking out to 243 in the world, his worst ranking since 2010.
-Tomic then entered a challenger tournament in France where he scored three consecutive wins for the first time since Cincinnati in 2016.
+Tomic then entered a Challenger tournament in France where he scored three consecutive wins for the first time since Cincinnati in 2016.
 He made the final but was defeated by compatriot and top seed John Millman.
 The result improved his ranking to 191.
-Tomic then qualified for the French Open and was expected to face compatriot Nick Kyrgios in a hotly anticipated first round match-up.
-Kyrgios however withdrew before the tournament from an elbow injury, leaving Tomic to face lucky loser Marco Trungelliti.
+Tomic then qualified for the French Open and was expected to face compatriot Nick Kyrgios in a hotly anticipated first-round match-up.
+Kyrgios, however, withdrew before the tournament from an elbow injury, leaving Tomic to face lucky loser Marco Trungelliti.
 Tomic went on to lose the match in four sets.